totadavid95/PhpComposerInstaller/README.md

    ```
 ## Help and support
 If you have any questions about the installer, feel free to ask me and I'll gladly help (totadavid95@inf.elte.hu or Teams chat).
 If you have a GitHub account, you can also open an issue.

+## Contributing

+Here is a quick guide on how to contribute to this project.

+1. Fork the repository on GitHub.
+2. Clone your fork from GitHub to your local machine.
+3. Download the latest version of Dotnet from [here](https://dotnet.microsoft.com/en-us/download).
+4. You can use any IDE you like.
+I recommend the lightweight [Visual Studio Code](https://code.visualstudio.com/) with the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) installed.
+5. Make your changes.
+6. Create a build by running `dotnet build` in the root directory.
+This will compile the code to `PhpComposerInstaller/bin/Debug/PhpComposerInstaller.exe`.
+7. Test your changes by running the modified installer.
+8. If everything works as expected, structure your changes into commits and push them to your fork.
+9. Create a pull request on GitHub from your fork to the original repository.
+Describe your changes and why you think they should be merged.

+## Releasing a new version

+If you are a maintainer of this project, you can create a new release simply by pushing a new `v*` tag to the repository.
+GitHub Actions will automatically builds the installer from the source code and creates a new release.
+The release will contain the installer executable and the test files.